dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 In this function you must specify how many bytes you want to receive, it will then block until it has received that amount, or timeout.

-The trouble is that we usually don't know how much data are coming nor when.
-So if we use blocking I/O for UART receive, the majority of CPU time is going to be wasted just waiting for data to arrive, and we can't do anything else in the meantime.
+The trouble is that we usually don't know how much data are coming or when.
+So when using blocking I/O for UART receive, the majority of CPU time is going to be wasted just waiting for data to arrive, and we can't do anything else.
 This is why interrupt mode makes much more sense in this case.
 The interrupt only fires when new data arrives, and you can carry on doing other tasks in the meantime.

 ### Interrupt-based UART Receive